 What might affect my test results?

-Certain medications might affect your results, so talk with your doctor about the medicines you are taking.
+Certain medicines might affect your results.
+Talk with your healthcare provider about the medicines you are taking.

 How do I get ready for this test?

 You don't need to prepare for this test.
 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.